 - Granulated sugar: Sugar is important for baking – it makes cookies sweet and doughs tender.
 Granulated sugar is the most common type of sugar used, and it is made from sugar cane or beets.

 - Brown sugar: This sugar is plain granulated sugar mixed with molasses.
 The color, light or dark, depends on the amount of molasses mixed in, and the darker version has a stronger molasses flavor.
 It is sold in boxes or plastic bags, but the bags are better at helping it retain its moisture.
 If you find your brown sugar has gotten hard, place it in a plastic bag with an apple wedge and leave it sealed for a day or two.
 The moisture will be magically revived.

 - Superfine sugar: Also called castor sugar, superfine sugar is more finely ground than table sugar.
 It dissolves easily and is often used for meringues and when using cool liquids.

-- Confectioners' sugar: Made from granulated sugar ground into a fine powder and mixed with a small amount of corn starch, confectioners' sugar is commonly used to make icings and candy, and is often decoratively dust over desserts.
+- Confectioners' sugar: Made from granulated sugar ground into a fine powder and mixed with a small amount of corn starch, confectioners' sugar is commonly used to make icings and candy, and is often dusted decoratively over desserts.
 Because it tends to clump, it's a good idea to sift confectioners' sugar before using.